 Important: For best quality, click the gear icon and select 1080p resolution.

-Now that’s not to say the other hikes aren’t worth doing.
-On the contrary, Acadia’s hikes are fantastic.
-But there is something special about a heart clapping, adrenaline pumping, butterflies bouncing climb up a sheer rock face.
+There is something special about a heart clapping, adrenaline pumping, butterflies bouncing climb up a sheer rock face.

 Precipice Trail will challenge the average hiker.
 Not only is it almost a vertical climb, it is also has a penchant for inducing vertigo, hearts in mouths and wobbly knees to those who look down.